 - 1 pound brown lentils, rinsed (I used green lentils and increased the cooking time)

-- 2 tablespoons vegetable oil or water or vegetable broth
+- 2 tablespoons water or vegetable broth

 - 1 onion finely chopped